robrbecker/replace/README.md

 # replace
-Easy to use cross-platform regex replace command line util
+Easy to use cross-platform regex replace command line util.
+Can't remember the arguments to the `find` command? or how `xargs` works?
+Maybe `sed` is a little different on your Mac than in Linux?

+Forget all that stuff and just `replace string newval **/*.dart`

 ### Installing
 `pub global activate replace`